OpenMDAO/dymos/joss/paper.md

 Dymos can be used stand-alone, or as a building block in a larger model where a significant portion of the optimization focused some non-controls aspect, with a trajectory added to enforce some constraint upon the design.
 In some contexts, you may hear this kind of problem referred to as co-design, controls-co-design, or multidisciplinary design optimization.

-## The dymos perspective on optimal-control
+## The dymos perspective on optimal control

 In dymos, trajectories are subdivided into "phases," and within each phase boundary or path constraints may be applied to any output of the system dynamics.
 In addition to typical collocated dynamic control variables, dymos offers the ability to use variable order polynomial controls that are useful in forcing a lower-order control solution upon a phase of the trajectory.